Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-snzgCf54CIQ.md

 # [June 1st, 2021 Livestream](../2021-06-01.md)
 ## Q&A: Any plans for an Elevator for those of us that build mega factories?
 https://www.youtube.com/watch?v=snzgCf54CIQ
-This question was possibly duplicated with a more recent answer: [August 3rd, 2021 Livestream Q&A: Will there be passenger elevators in the game in Update 5?](./yt-qOQrrNMcI8g.md) [https://www.youtube.com/watch?v=qOQrrNMcI8g](https://www.youtube.com/watch?v=qOQrrNMcI8g)
+This question was possibly duplicated with a more recent answer: [August 17th, 2021 Livestream Q&A: Elevators?](./yt-QFluxC4JyLI.md) [https://www.youtube.com/watch?v=QFluxC4JyLI](https://www.youtube.com/watch?v=QFluxC4JyLI)

 ### Topics